KxSystems/docs/docs/basics/iteration.md

 ### Accumulators

-The [accumulators](../ref/accumulators.md) – Scan and Over – apply an iterable successively, first to the argument, then to the results of successive applications.
+The [accumulators](../ref/accumulators.md) – Scan and Over – apply a value successively, first to the argument, then to the results of successive applications.

 ## Control words